-Social media (like Instagram, Facebook and Twitter) is a great place to reach people and promote your small business.
+Social media (like Instagram, LinkedIn, Facebook and Twitter) is a great place to reach people and promote your small business.
 You can use it to keep your current customers up-to-date, or as a tool for attracting new customers.

 3. Create a refer-a-friend program

-Lots of business is likely to come your way through recommendations.
+Lots of business is likely to come your way through word of mouth.
 To give customers an incentive to recommend you to their friends and family, consider creating a refer-a-friend program that rewards each successful referral.

 4. Use digital marketing

-Also keep in mind, in order to use digital marketing, you will need to have a website, or at least a single landing page for customers to see when they click on your ad.
+Also keep in mind, in order to use digital marketing, you will need to have a business website or at least a single business page for customers to see when they click on your ad.
 You can easily create this yourself, or again, hire a freelancer for a quick gig.

 5. Set yourself apart from the competition

-Whichever strategies you choose to follow remember to keep a few golden rules in mind: Since you are working in people’s personal space you must show yourself to be honest, reliable, and efficient.
+Whichever strategies you choose to follow remember to keep a few golden rules in mind: Since you are working in people’s personal space you must show yourself to be honest, reliable and efficient.
 In other words, the best way to advertise a cleaning business is to be the best cleaning business out there.

 Whether you have a carpet cleaning company, offer janitorial services or do house cleaning as a side gig, it's important to have the right kind of business insurance.
 Having cleaners insurance shows potential clients that you are a professional and are prepared in case of an accident.